-Disneyland Paris invited us to experience the return of Disney Dreams nighttime spectacular in April 2023, so we decided to stay in the only on-site hotel we've not stayed at (or reviewed) for the trip.
-Disclaimer: We paid for this hotel stay ourselves.
+Disneyland Paris invited us to experience the return of Disney Dreams nighttime spectacular in April 2023, so we decided to stay (and pay for ourselves) in the only on-site hotel we've not stayed at (or reviewed) yet, Disney Santa Fe.

 Disney Santa Fe is a two-star hotel - the only two-star Disneyland Paris hotel.
-Disney Sequoia Lodge and Disney Hotel Cheyenne are both three-stars.
-Don't let the fact Disney Santa Fe is a two-star hotel put you off though (at least not at certain times of the year), as far as I concluded from some research the only reason Disney Santa Fe doesn't get a three-star rating is because of the lack of air conditioning.
+Disney Sequoia Lodge and Disney Hotel Cheyenne are both three-star hotels.
+Don't let the fact that Disney Santa Fe is a two-star hotel put you off though (at least not at certain times of the year), as far as I concluded from some research the only reason Disney Santa Fe doesn't get a three-star rating is due to the lack of air conditioning.

-Disney Santa Fe is the farthest Disney hotel from the parks, although it's right next to Disney Cheyenne.
+Disney Santa Fe is the farthest Disney hotel from the parks - even though it's right next to Disney Hotel Cheyenne.
 It's about a 20-minute walk (maybe a bit longer after a long Disney day) to Disney Village but there is a regular shuttle bus.

 The Hotel

-The reception area is largely a boxy feeling room and not particularly inspiring.
-The cast members we bumped into though was some of the nicest we encountered on this trip.
-Like magic our room was ready early so we headed straight there.
+The reception area is a boxy feeling room and not particularly inspiring, but there are some nice touches.
+The cast members we bumped into though were some of the nicest we encountered on this trip.
+We arrived around 10am, and like magic our room was ready early so we headed straight there.

-There aren't many pathways through the car park when heading to your room which was a little concerning as we had to mostly walk on the roads.
-The buildings themselves are a little boxy, but I think there are enough design elements in them which work well but sadly don't photo well.
-For example, the trees and signs across the top of the buildings look like tacky stickers, but they're actually metal props which you don't notice unless looking side-on.
+There aren't many pathways through the car park when heading to your room, which was a little concerning as we had to mostly walk on the roads through the car park.
+The buildings themselves are a little boxy, but I think there are enough design elements which work well.
+Sadly, photos don't do the buildings justice.
+For example, the trees and signs across the top of the buildings look like tacky stickers, but they're actually metal props which you don't notice unless you look at them side-on.

 There are some very cool props around the resort though.
-One was a giant enclosed cactus and the other was the world's smallest volcano!
+We found a giant enclosed cactus and also the world's smallest volcano!

 I also enjoyed the paths that had painted road markings on them.
 Entering the buildings you'll be presented with a blue and orange hallway.
 I actually quite like the hallway design, they're fun and clean.